mattbasta/client-performance-handbook/03-overview_of_a_pages_lifecycle/page_lifecycle_and_performance.md

 It's rarely the case that a website is inherently slow.
 Unless a synchronous operation blocks for a fixed amount of time (i.e.: a `while` loop that iterates until a certain number of milliseconds have passed), it's possible for any computer to render any given page in a very small amount of time, given infinite resources (network throughput, CPU, GPU, etc.).

-Computers with infinite resources do not exist, though, and the constraints of the hardware--and in some cases, software--of the visitors to any particular site are the limiting factors in a page's load time.
+Computers with infinite resources do not exist, though.
+The constraints of the of the visitors' devices to any particular site are usually the limiting factors in a page's load time.

 Consider the following waterfall diagram, produced by the Chrome Developer Tools (for a site which shall remain nameless):